stocnet/migraph/cran-comments.md

 0 errors | 0 warnings | 0 notes

-- Fixed codecov url bug in README
+- Fixed CRAN package check dependencies bug where 'knitr' and 'rmarkdown' were listed as Imports without being used in the package